ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/creating-playlist.md

 ### Let's create the Playlist

-- Go to `Live Streams` section, and click on `New Live Streams` and then select `Playlist` from the drop-down menu.
+- Go to `Live Streams` section, and click on `New Live Stream` and then select `Playlist` from the drop-down menu.

 ![image.png](@site/static/img/publish-live-stream/playlist/playlist.png)

 - Name your playlist, click on `Add Playlist Item`, add all the playlist items and then click `Create`.
-- The `stream Id` field is not mandatory.
+- The `stream Id` field is not mandatory but you can put your own streamId.

 ![image.png](@site/static/img/publish-live-stream/playlist/playlist-items.png)